HuanYin94/TeliCam_driver/Readme.md

 #### Compile

-Download code and install the basic linux drvier at [Toshiba](http://www.toshiba-teli.co.jp/en/products/industrial/usb/index.htm)
+* Download code and install the basic linux drvier at [Toshiba](http://www.toshiba-teli.co.jp/en/products/industrial/usb/index.htm)

+* OpenCV 2 is needed for transformation from Bayer Format to ROS message.

-Then
+* Then

 	mkdir build
     cd build